sue-paige/sue-paige.github.io/index.md

 ### Open Source, Services

+Here are just a few of my projects.
+Here's some other highlights:

 - My [Haskell GitHub](https://github.com/someodd) demonstrates 6+ years of Haskell expertise, including formal verification of custom algorithms, contributing to both research and practical implementations.
 - I also have a [website for my technical body of work](https://www.someodd.zip)
 - Operating public services in-house, like radio, forum, IRC, XMPP, Counter-Strike 1.6, and more.